 How to Become a Compliance Officer

 These specialists ensure that projects and tasks are carried out and completed “by the book.”
-In other words, compliance officers have the responsibility of carefully examining and evaluating all aspects of a project and making sure all stakeholders adhere to all laws and regulations within a governing contract.
+In other words, compliance officers are responsible for carefully examining and evaluating all aspects of a project and ensuring that all stakeholders adhere to all laws and regulations within the governing contract.

-Learn more on how to become a compliance officer or our other resources on:
+Learn more about how to become a compliance officer or our other resources on:

 How to Become a Lawyer

 A Juris Doctor qualifies you to sit for the bar exam to become a practicing attorney – and may open the door to a challenging but rewarding legal career.
-Lawyers have the opportunity to provide services in a specialty area of their choosing such divorce law, property law, and tax law.
+Lawyers have the opportunity to provide services in a specialty area of their choosing, such as divorce, property, or tax law.

-Learn more on how to become a lawyer or our other resources on:
+Learn more about how to become a lawyer or our other resources on:

 How to Become a Mediator

-A mediator, as a neutral third person, facilitates communication and negotiation between different parties and helps them reach a mutually favorable solution.
+A mediator, as a neutral third party, facilitates communication and negotiation between parties and helps them reach a mutually acceptable solution.
 Mediation areas may include business, family, employment, intellectual property, and more.

-Learn more on how to become a mediator or our other resources on:
+Learn more about how to become a mediator or our other resources on:

-While different types of law degree programs may appear to have some similarities when it comes to the foundational courses offered, each degree has its own set of requirements,unique elective course offerings and career options.
+While different types of law degree programs may share similarities in the foundational courses offered, each degree has its own requirements, unique electives, and career paths.
 Read the guide below to learn more about legal career options associated with each degree type.

 What Can You Do with a Master’s in Legal Studies?

-An MLS is a graduate degree for people who’re interested in working in law but who don’t want to become a licensed attorney.
+An MLS is a graduate degree for people who’re interested in working in law but don’t want to become licensed attorneys.
 With a master’s in legal studies, you can pursue a career in many of the same niches as those with a J.D can, such as taxation, labor law, or intellectual property.

 Learn about what you can do with a master’s in legal studies.